Many people prefer a natural, holistic approach to pain.

 Make sure that you relay all treatment information to your chiropractor and osteopath so they can make a plan tailored to your needs.

 If the idea of chiropractic care seems intriguing, schedule an appointment to see Dr. Cough or Dr. Chu at Oviedo Chiropractic.
-After a thorough diagnostic exam, we can develop a treatment plan uniquely formulated for you that incorporates chiropractic adjustments, massage, e-stim, and stretching techniques.
+After a thorough diagnostic exam, we can develop a treatment plan uniquely formulated for you that incorporates chiropractic adjustments, massage, E-stim therapy, and stretching techniques.